Biden’s big social spending bill caught in snags in the Senate - NewsBreak

 In addition, the Wall Street Journal reported that a key immigration provision added by the House to the bill has been rejected by the Senate parliamentarian.

-During Thursday’s White House press briefing, Deputy Press Secretary Karine Jean-Pierre said that the administration would not go into details on a timeline for when the bill would be passed.
+During Thursday’s White House news briefing, deputy press secretary Karine Jean-Pierre said that the administration would not go into details on a timeline for when the bill would be passed.

 “The president is determined to get this done as soon as possible,” she said.